 LucaNet case studies with financial close:

-• ABL-TECHNIC is a construction company based in Germany that started using LucaNet software.
-It helped them increase the quality of their data, accelerated their reporting processes, and provided them with more precise account mapping.
+- ABL-TECHNIC is a construction company based in Germany that started using LucaNet software.
+It helped them increase the quality of their data, accelerate their reporting processes, and provide them with more precise account mapping.
 In addition, LucaNet upgraded their IC reconciliation down to an account basis and provided them with a centralized data warehouse.

-• Energy company BlueLeaf needed a quick implementation due to unexpected management changes and time pressures.
-Implementation was completed in 7 days and the team can now carry out their consolidation duties at ease.
-They also eliminated unnecessary versioning of Excel reports and now collaboratively work on reports to perform meaningful analysis instead of all of the time spent on collecting data.
+- Energy company BlueLeaf needed a quick implementation due to unexpected management changes and time pressures.
+Implementation was completed in seven days, and the team can now carry out their consolidation duties easily.
+They also eliminated unnecessary versions of Excel reports and now collaborate in real-time, spending less time collecting data and more time performing meaningful analysis.

 Features of LucaNet financial close software: